Mount San Antonio: Sierra Club hut

 The ski hut is operated by the Sierra Club Angeles Chapter and available for year-round use on weekends.
 It marks the approximate halfway point on the Ski Hut Trail, at an elevation of 8,200 ft.
 It has a fully-equipped kitchen, piped water, solar lighting, a wood-burning stove, dormitory loft beds for about sixteen visitors, and an outhouse with a view.
 The hut is located at the base of Baldy Bowl, recognized as a superb skiing area in the early 1930s.
 The Ski Mountaineers section of the Sierra Club, formed in 1935, was granted permission by the U.S. Forest Service to construct a hut in this location.

 The hut was built by volunteers, who carried all of the building materials up on their backs; it was completed in January 1936.
-The hut burned to the ground on September 20, 1936, but was rebuilt (using burros to transport the building supplies), with the replacement hut completed that winter.
+The original hut burned to the ground on September 20, 1936, but was rebuilt, using burros to transport the building supplies, with the replacement hut completed that winter.
 The rebuilt hut is preserved as much as possible in its original condition, except that the women’s dormitory has been converted to a tool and storage room, and the failing roof panels had to be replaced, again transported to the hut by human power.